Cuprum77/LCD_Driver/Simulations/SPI/README.md

-# Simulation of the SPI interface
+# Simulation of the SPI

 This is the files for the SPI simulation.
 The simulation is done using ModelSim and the [UVVM](https://github.com/UVVM/UVVM_Light) framework.